delitescere/squealer/README.md

 * `TrueClass#to_i` - You'll be storing booleans as a `tinyint(1)`, or similar. `true` is `1`.

 ## It is a data mapper, it doesn't use one.
 Squealer doesn't use your application classes.
 It doesn't use your ActiveRecord models.
-It doesn't use mongoid (as awesome as that is), or mongomapper.
+It doesn't use mongoid (as awesome as that is), mongodoc, or mongomapper.
 It's an ETL tool.
 It could even be called a HRM (Hashmap-Relational-Mapper), but only in hushed tones in the corner boothes of dark pubs.
 It directly uses the Ruby driver for MongoDB and the Ruby driver for mySQL.

 ## Databases supported
 For now, this is specifically for _MongoDB_ exporting to _mySQL_.